Momentum Maps and Stochastic Clebsch Action Principles: Variational principle for Stratonovich stochastic coadjoint motion

 These Malliavin derivatives can be defined for more general functionals, but in this paper we only need those which are introduced above.
 Notice that for $Q=\mathbb R^n$, we have $D_z F(x)= \frac{\partial f}{\partial x^i} (x(t))z_i (t)$.
 That is, the directional derivative coincides with the one defined in the Euclidean path space setting.

 \paragraph{The pull back of the Malliavin derivative to Euclidean space.} We want to pull back derivatives on the path space of the manifold to the Euclidean path space.
 For this purpose, we invoke the following result (\cite[ch.
 XI]{Mall1997}, or \cite[ch.
-II c]{Bi1984})):
+II c]{Bi1984} and \cite{CrMa1998} for the case with drift):

 where the $\mathbb{R}^n$-valued semimartingale $\zeta$ satisfies the stochastic differential system

 Here, $z (t):=t^q_{0\leftarrow t} (Z_q (t))$ for the given the path $t\mapsto Z_q (t)\in T_{q(t)}Q$, $\Omega: TQ \times TQ \rightarrow TQ$ is the curvature tensor of the metric $g$ on $Q$,